Arthuino/stymphale_project/README.md

 # stymphale_project

-Project of drone swarm.

-The purpose of this project is to test several algorithms, strategies and tools trough differents "modules", in the idea of creating a swarm of drones.
+The end goal of this project is to create a ROS2 package for 3D SLAM with decentralized drone swarm.

-The project also have a self-training goal.
+To support this development, there severals "modules" :

+- Zawardo_drone : Docker environement for coding, test and simulation
+- Vox_drone : Python module.
+Experiment voxel maps possibilities

 ## Zawardo_drone